fylein/workflows/README.md

    - Consider adding comments in the code explaining why similar patterns exist.
    - Request reviewer approval with detailed justification.

-2. **Third-Party Code**: If your project includes third-party libraries that contain duplication:
-   - Exclude vendor directories from the scan.
+2. **Third-Party Code**: If your project includes third-party libraries that contain duplication, exclude vendor directories from the scan.

 ## EOL/Outdated JS Scan